guettli/i-love-ads-for-useless-apps/README.md

 I predict that the perception of the term "app" will change.

 Please keep on advertising for useless apps.
-Then people will begin to dislike apps.
+Then people will begin to dislike apps, and they will get back to the one and only universal platform **the web**.

-And this gets us web developers closer to our goal: Make the web attractive.
+Ads for useless apps get us web developers closer to our goal: Make the web attractive.

 The web should be great for consumers and for producers.